DTP

 FAQs

-The short answer is no. Although similar, the vaccines are different.
-DTP contains diphtheria tetanus and polio, DTap-IPV contains diphtheria, tetanus, polio and acellular pertussis, (whooping cough).
+No. They are similar but DTP contains diphtheria tetanus and polio, whereas DTap-IPV contains diphtheria, tetanus, polio and acellular pertussis also (whooping cough vaccine).

-Yes, there is no interaction between DTap-IPV or DTP and MMR.
-It is, therefore, safe to give at the same time, in the same appointment.
+Yes.
+There is no interaction between DTP and MMR.
+It is safe to give them at the same time, in the same appointment.

-Yes, there is no interaction between DTap-IPV or DTP and varicella.
-It is, therefore, safe to give at the same time, in the same appointment.
+Yes.
+There is no interaction between DTP and varicella vaccine.
+It is safe to give them at the same time, in the same appointment.

-Yes, there is no interaction between DTap-IPV or DTP and meningitis ACWY.
-It is, therefore, safe to give at the same time, in the same appointment.
+Yes.
+There is no interaction between DTP and meningitis ACWY vaccine.
+It is safe to give them at the same time, in the same appointment.